zorrowang/LeetCode/docs/Languages/Java/data-structure/Set.md

 ![Disjoint Set](../../../images/Disjoint-Sets.png)

 **Union–find** data structure (also called a **disjoint-set** data structure or merge–find set) is a data structure that tracks a set of elements partitioned into a number of disjoint (non-overlapping) subsets.
-It provides near-constant-time operations to add new sets, to merge existing sets, and to determine whether elements are in the same set.
+It provides near-constant-time operations to add new sets, merge existing sets, and determine whether elements are in the same set.

 ### Operations